Building an ethical wardrobe does not start with getting rid of everything you already own.

 There are many other ways we can build a more ethical closet over time.
 If we would start throwing everything away in order to replace it with ethical options we would just further increase the systemic problem – which is the demand and wasteful purchase.

 My wardrobe is quite small – I follow the capsule wardrobe model and I only have around 45 pieces in total.
+I like natural materials like linen and I prefer practical but minimalist style clothing with frills and ruffles.
 They are all great quality and durable items and this is what makes fashion and my day to day choices so easy for me.
 I love all of my clothes.
 There isn’t a single item in there which doesn’t have a place in my life.
 Some I love more than others, but they all have a function.

 My closet doesn’t just contain ethical clothes from ethical brands though.
 What I’m trying to do is incorporate the how I call it “ethical shift” when it comes to my shopping habits.
 I learn and read each day about sustainable fashion because it genuinely interests me, but this doesn’t mean that I will throw away my existing cotton t-shirts and well-loved mom jeans from high street giants as they are perfectly wearable.
 I feel good in them.
 There are other ways we can contribute to an ethical closet.
 I thought I’d share some tips and brands with you in case you’d like to learn more about ethical fashion and transparent sourcing just like myself.